Energy Storage

 As part of the Massachusetts Department of Energy Resources’ Energy Storage Initiative, MassCEC and DOER in 2016 published State of Charge, a report examining the potential benefits of incorporating energy storage technologies into Massachusetts’ energy portfolio.
-State of Charge provides a roadmap to the Commonwealth’s subsequent initiatives relating to energy storage.
+State of Charge provided a roadmap to the Commonwealth’s subsequent initiatives relating to energy storage, including Advancing Clean Energy Storage (ACES).

 Advancing Clean Energy Storage (ACES)